-15. State Contact While Protected from discovery
+- 15. State Contact While Protected From Discovery - 15.1.

-- 15.1.
 State contact means any communication with respect to a type of tax from state personnel to a person with respect to that person's actual or potential tax obligation in that state with respect to that type of tax.
-Examples of state contact include but are not limited to: a telephone call or correspondence from a state revenue official, a nexus questionnaire mailed to the taxpayer, and a notice of audit or assessment.
-A state contact is deemed received when mailed or sent.
-If a state contact does not specify a specific type of tax it is construed to be with respect to all types of tax. - 15.2.
-For purposes of §15, a person means either a natural or a juristic person.
-With regard to a state whose laws allow for unitary, combined, or consolidated filing of returns, all constituent entities of a unitary or combined group, of a group
+Examples of state contact include but are not limited to: a telephone call or correspondence from a state revenue official, a nexus questionnaire mailed or e-mailed to the taxpayer, and a notice of audit or assessment.
+3 A state contact is deemed received when e-mailed, mailed or sent.
+If a state contact does not specify a specific type of tax it is construed to be with respect to all types of tax.4 - 15.2.
+For purposes of §15, a person means either a natural person or entity a juristicperson.
+With regard to a state whose laws allow for unitary, combined, or consolidated filing of returns, all constituent entities of a unitary or combined group, of a group filing on a consolidated basis, or of a group otherwise affiliated, are a single person for purposes of §15 without regard to whether the state was aware of the existence of such entity or of its relationship to its constituent entities. - 15.3.
+A taxpayer contacted by a state with respect to which the taxpayer is protected from discovery may assert its protection from discovery by doing all of the following: - 15.3.1.
+Inform the Commission of the state contact, including if possible the name and contact information of the state person who made the state contact and a copy of any writing that was part of the state contact; and